1946 St. Norbert Green Knights football team

 The 1946 St. Norbert Green Knights football team was an American football team that represented St. Norbert College in De Pere, Wisconsin, as an independent during the 1946 college football season.
 In their first year under head coach Tom Hearden, the Green Knights compiled a perfect 8–0 record and outscored opponents by a total of 216 to 26, an average of 27.25 points scored on offense and 3.25 points allowed on defense.
+It was the first of three perfect seasons under Hearden's leadership, along with the 1950 and 1952 seasons.